konveyor/konveyor.github.io/content/Konveyor/installation.md

 ```
 [user@user ~]$ minikube dashboard -p <profile name>
 ```
-2. Ensure the top dropdown namespace selector is set to the `my-tackle-operator`
+2. Ensure the top dropdown namespace selector is set to the `konveyor-tackle`
 3. Click **Service** then **Ingresses**
 4. Click the endpoint IP for the `tackle` ingress ingress to launch the Tackle web console in a new browser window.
 > **Note:** This may default to `http://$IP_ADDR` and fail to load, if so switch to `https://$IP_ADDR`